ibexa/documentation-developer/docs/commerce/cart/cart_api.md

     To learn how to manage carts with the REST API, see the [REST API reference](../../api/rest_api/rest_api_reference/rest_api_reference.html#managing-ecommerce-carts).

-To get carts and work with them, use the `\Ibexa\Contracts\Cart\CartServiceInterface` interface.
+To get carts and work with them, use the `Ibexa\Contracts\Cart\CartServiceInterface` interface.

 `CartService` uses two storage methods and handles switching between storages:

 - carts of registered users use database-based storage
 - anonymous user carts are stored in the PHP session

-From the developer's perspective, carts and entries are referenced with the UUID identifier.
+From the developer's perspective, carts and entries are referenced with a UUID identifier.
-Numeric ID is used internally with database access optimization in mind but it is not used by the public API.

 ## Get single cart by identifier